Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/01-aie_a_to_z/README.md

  </tr>
 </table>

-This tutorial introduces a complete end to end flow for a bare-metal host application using AI Engines and PL kernels.
+This tutorial introduces a complete end-to-end flow for a bare-metal host application using AI Engines and PL kernels.
-The tutorial is based on the 2020.2 Vitis™ unified software platform.
+The tutorial is based on the 2021.1 Vitis™ unified software platform.

 The flow is broken into four different steps shown in the following diagram.